chalithaw/sample-package-flutter-jfrog/README.md

           title: 'Hello World',
           color1: Colors.lightGreenAccent,
           color2: Colors.lightBlue,
           subtitle: 'This is a new package',
+          subtitleColor: Colors.black,
         ),
       ),
     );